 Journalism Faculty and Lecturers

-Associate Professor Rosemary Armao returned to her hometown as the newest faculty member of the Journalism Program in 2008.
-For more than 32 years she was a reporter and editor at various wire services and newspapers.
-She has trained journalists and worked on media development projects throughout Eastern Europe and Africa.
-She is a former Executive Director of Investigative Reporters and Editors and former President of the Journalism and Women Symposium.
+Associate Professor Rosemary Armao director of the Journalism Program, has taught ethics, news writing, international and investigative reporting at UAlbany since 2008.
+For more than 40 years she has reported and edited at various wire services, newspapers, and independent journalism centers.
+She has trained journalists and worked on media development projects throughout Eastern Europe, Africa and the Middle East.
+She is both a blogger for the local newspaper and a regular panelist on WAMC radio's morning news affairs program.
+She is a former executive director of Investigative Reporters and Editors, former president of the Journalism and Women Symposium.

 Phone: (518) 442-4997

 Professor Thomas Bass is the author of The Eudaemonic Pie, Camping with the Prince, Vietnamerica, The Spy Who Loved Us, and other books.
 Cited by the Overseas Press Club for his foreign reporting, he is a frequent contributor to The New Yorker, Wired, Smithsonian, The New York Times, and other publications.
 His teaching in the Journalism Program includes courses in narrative journalism. visual culture, science writing, and the political economy of the media.